Vereniging Martijn: Opposition

-MARTIJN was expelled from the International Lesbian and Gay Association in 1994.
-The group was seen as "widely reviled" though Dutch prosecutors initially formed the view that it could not be prosecuted.
+An article on the Associated Press stated that group was seen as "widely reviled" in the country.
 In 2003, Vereniging MARTIJN faced opposition by the Actiecomité Stop MARTIJN (Action Committee Stop MARTIJN), which organized demonstrations against them.
-Formed and led by Michiel Smit of the New Right, Florens van der Kooi of the NNP, as well as Inge Bleecke of Moeders tegen Pedofilie (Mothers against Pedophilia), the committee was labelled as extreme right by their opponents.
+Formed and led by Michiel Smit of the New Right, Florens van der Kooi of the NNP, as well as Inge Bleecke of Moeders tegen Pedofilie (Mothers against Pedophilia).
+A demonstration by Smit was cancelled by the mayor of Rotterdam after an anti-fascist group threatend to disrupt it.

 Photographs of Princess Amalia

 The organization was in the news in October 2007 when it was learned that photographs of Princess Catharina-Amalia, the three year-old daughter of Willem-Alexander, Prince of Orange and his wife Princess Maxima, were on display on the website's forum.
 The Prince went to court to request a €50,000 fine and the removal of the photos from the website.
 The court agreed that the photos must be removed, and imposed a fine of €5,000 to be paid every time photos of children of the royal family are placed on the site again.
 The organisation had to pay €1,235 in costs.